christianlandgraf/keras_semiconv/README.md

-# Semi-Convolutions for keras
+# Semi-Convolutions for Keras

 This repository includes a keras implementation of semi-convolutional operators from Novotny et al., "Semi-convolutional Operators for Instance Segmentation".
 ([Paper](https://arxiv.org/abs/1807.10712), [Poster](http://www.robots.ox.ac.uk/~david/posters/poster_semi.png)).

 In general, the idea of semi-convolutions consists of mixing the convolutional operator with a non-convolutional information, e.g. the global pixel location, to solve the dilemma of convolutional coloring and translational invariance.
-The authors got (small) improvements for Mask-RCNN on Microsoft COCO as well.
+Additionally, the authors got (small) improvements for Mask-RCNN on Microsoft COCO.

 The approach is closely related to the so-called Coord-Conv method ([Paper](https://arxiv.org/abs/1807.03247), [Code](https://github.com/titu1994/keras-coordconv)).
 In contrast to Coord-Conv, the information of global pixel location is integrated by Addition instead of Concatenation.